jeeliz/jeelizFaceFilter/README.md

 ## See also
+Our newest deep learning based library is called *Weboji*.
+It detects 11 facial expression is real time from the webcam video feed.
+They are then reproduced on an avatar, either in 3D with a THREE.JS renderer or in 2D with a SVG renderer (so you can use it even if you are not a 3D developer).
+You can access to the github repository [here](https://github.com/jeeliz/jeelizWeboji).

 If you just want to detect if the user is looking at the screen or not, [Jeeliz Glance Tracker](https://github.com/jeeliz/jeelizGlanceTracker) is what you are looking for.
 It can be useful to play and pause a video whether the user is watching or not.
 This library needs fewer resources and the neural network file is much lighter.

 If you want to use this library for glasses virtual try-on (sunglasses, spectacles, ski masks), you can take a look at [Jeeliz VTO widget](https://github.com/jeeliz/jeelizGlassesVTOWidget).
 It includes a high quality and lightweight 3D engine which implements the following features: deferred shading, PBR, raytraced shadows, normal mapping, ...
 It also reconstructs the lighting environment around the user (ambient and directional lighting).
 But the glasses comes from a database hosted in our servers.
 If you want to add some models, please contact us.